 Molnupiravir may cause dizziness, headache, tummy upset and rashes.

 Paxlovid may cause altered taste and tummy upset.
+For people given Paxlovid who require steroids an alternative to dexamethasone will be prescribed due to a known interaction between these medications.

 There is also the unlikely possibility of a severe reaction to any study drug.
 Please ask your hospital doctor if you would like more information.
 Once you have been included in the study, you and your doctors will know which treatment the computer has allocated for you.
 Your doctors will be aware of whether there are any particular side effects that they should look out for.